-As a member of Vilnius City Opera Ms Bendiunzite’s roles included Pamina, Musetta, Sophie (Werther), Johanna (Sweeney Todd).
+Prior to attending the Royal Academy of Music Ms Bendziunaite studied with Prof. R. Maciute at the Lithuanian Academy of Music and Theatre gaining the first prize in the International XXI Century Art Contes (Ukraine).
+As a member of Vilnius City Opera her roles included Pamina, Despina, Musetta, Sophie (Werther) and Johanna (Sweeney Todd).
 With the Lithuanian National Opera she sang Xenia (Boris Godunov).
-In 2011 she was named Lithuanian discovery of the year.
-In 2012 she sang Musetta for the Royal Swedish Opera where she was invited to repeat the role in 2013.
-She also sang this role on tour in Sweden with the NorrlandsOperan.
+In 2011 she was named Lithuanian Discovery of the Year.
+In 2012 Ms Bendziunaite sang Musetta at the Royal Swedish Opera where she was invited to repeat the role in 2013.

 This text must not be revised or shortened without the permission of Good Company.